hetznercloud/fleeting-plugin-hetzner/README.md

     max_use_count = 1
     max_instances = 10

-    # Must currently be set because the plugin does not create any private networks and GitLab
+    # Must currently be set because the plugin does not create any private networks and GitLab does
-    # doesn't fallback to use the external address even if no internal address is available:
+    # not fall back to use the external address even if no internal address is available:
     # https://gitlab.com/gitlab-org/fleeting/fleeting/-/issues/22
     [runners.autoscaler.connector_config]
       use_external_addr = true